 If your seafood dish is topped with a delicious sauce, soak up the extra flavor with a healthy grain.
 While white rice may be the most common option, quinoa and brown rice are healthier alternatives.
 Quinoa is one of our favorite grains to serve with seafood because of its mild flavor and superfood status.
 Just one serving of quinoa is filled with antioxidants, iron, manganese and dietary fiber.
 Brown rice is another healthy grain that pairs nicely with fish and is super easy to prepare.
 It offers a host of nutrients including immune-boosting selenium, protein and B vitamins.

 Pulses (part of the legume family) are another great option.
-Try making a Charred Chickpea and Corn Salad, or a some Sweet Potato Red Lentil Biscuits.
 Like fish, pulses are packed with healthy protein, so you’ll stay full until your next meal.

 Nutrient-rich leafy greens like kale, spinach and Swiss chard are a great pairing for summer seafood dishes like ceviche or scampi because they often have complementary flavors and textures.
 Leafy greens are filled with nutrients like Vitamins A, C and K, potassium, calcium and fol.